 Sage is the ultimate herb of autumn and winter.
 Yes, back off Rosemary, I said that!
 Sage is the master of cold weather food concoctions, so it was only fitting that we married pumpkin and sage for this recipe.

-Sage is a great herb that can stand tall next to some really rich flavors, making it the perfect choice for a cream sauce and ravioli like this one.
+Sage is a great herb that can stand tall next to some really rich flavors.
+This makes it the perfect choice for a cream sauce and ravioli like this one.
 In the sauce, the sage can roll up with speakers blaring next to some prosciutto and toasted breadcrumbs, cover the ravioli and you have the October through March dish of a lifetime!
 We are pretty passionate about this dish if you haven’t figured that out by now!

 Finishing the dish

 The crisped sage is really simple and adds a stunning presentation piece to your dish.
-The flavor profile of the crisped sage is minimal so don’t worry about it overpowering your dish like full leaves of raw sage would.
+The flavor profile of the crispy sage is minimal, and it won’t overpower your dish like raw sage would.

-Adding the prosciutto gives this dish enhances the final flavor a bit more and we prefer it with the prosciutto and encourage you not to skip this ingredient.
+Adding the prosciutto enhances the final flavor a bit more and we encourage you not to skip this ingredient.
 We buy the thinly sliced deli version of prosciutto usually pre-packaged at most grocery store.
 It should be fairly easy to find, but you could switch this out with pancetta or bacon if you cannot find it.
 Although, bacon will add a bit more of a smokey flavor to your dish, so go easy on it.

 Finally, DO NOT SKIP THE BREADCRUMBS!
 Adding breadcrumbs is something we experienced frequently in Italy, but rarely here in America, and we often forget these.
 The breadcrumbs add the perfect amount of texture to the dish that will delight your senses!
 We promise, this will change your pasta world!